Image2Gcode: Image-to-G-code Generation for Additive Manufacturing Using Diffusion-Transformer Model: Results and Discussion

-The current framework operates exclusively on 2D slice representations, limiting its application to geometries with constant or slowly varying cross-sections along the build direction.
+The current framework operates exclusively on 2D slice representations, limiting its application to 2D and 2.5D geometries, where the shape can be described by one or a small set of layer-wise consistent cross-sections.
 This slice-based formulation cannot directly handle complex 3D geometries with significant topological changes between layers, intricate internal cavities, or features requiring globally coordinated toolpath planning across multiple layers.
 Additionally, accuracy varies under elevated geometric complexity and fine-scale features, with measurable deviations arising from limited dataset diversity, computational constraints on model capacity, and the absence of explicit volumetric context that would inform interlayer relationships and global path consistency.

-Future work will address these limitations through expanded data coverage, enhanced modeling capacity, and architectural extensions toward full 3D awareness.
-A hierarchical generation pipeline offers a promising direction wherein a coarse-level model first generates key cross-sections at critical Z-heights for a target 3D geometry, followed by the current slice-to-toolpath model operating on each layer independently.
-This decomposition would enable true 3D object fabrication while leveraging the computational efficiency of 2D generation at the layer level.

-Extending conditioning mechanisms represents another critical avenue for improvement.
-Incorporating explicit control over infill density, pattern type, material budget constraints, and mechanical performance requirements would enable task-specific toolpath optimization.
-Such conditioning could be implemented through additional input channels or learned embeddings that modulate the diffusion process.
-Furthermore, integrating multiview or depth information during conditioning, or adopting volumetric representations for the generative model itself, would provide explicit 3D spatial context to improve cross-layer coherence and enable more sophisticated path planning strategies.
-These extensions would enhance both the geometric fidelity and manufacturing versatility of the framework while maintaining the data-driven flexibility demonstrated in the current 2D implementation.